 It states that I have been travelling the equivalent of trip to the moon and to more than 80 countries.
 I can check how far I’ve driven on motorbike, by car, on trains and other means of transportation.
 Airplane is the big winner.

 The number of countries is a bit flattering, and also not correct in my view.
 You can lie with statistics.
 The fact is that the automated country list on the Travellerspoint service includes transits.
-In my own country list of more than 64 countries (as of publishing this post) I have omitted transits in Jamaica, Uruguay, Montenegro and India.
+In my own country list of 67 countries (as of 2017) I have omitted transits in Jamaica, Uruguay, Montenegro and India.

-Transits are exempted, but is a country?
+Transits are in my view exempted, but is a country?
 I choose not to include DDR, even though it was an autonomous country at the time of my visit.
 It was later reunited into Germany.

 At the time of my visit neither Macau nor Hong Kong were parts of the People’s Republic of China, now they are – although both retain a special status.
 I do not list them here.
 Not even Tibet is included in my country list.
-This previously independent country occoupied by China since the 1950’s has de facto become a part of China.
+This previously independent country was invaded by China in 1950 and has de facto become a part of China.
 On the other hand I list China (People’s Republic of China) and Taiwan (Republic of China) as two, even though both view themselves as one.
 You see?

-This means I could have added 10 more countries to my list of 64.
-That is quite an increase, not least in percent.
-I might add that all the non-counted “countries” are included in other categorisations on this website.
+This means I could have added almost 20 more countries to my list of 67 (2017 update).
+That is quite an increase, not least in relative terms.
+I might add that some non-counted “countries” are included in other categorisations on this website.